German P.

 AGIS

-• AGIS’s IT department had been reorganized but still lacked a single PM tool.
-German was responsible for tool selection and requirements management.
-He contributed to Clarity setup in Oracle and trained Clarity users.
+• The IT department at AGIS had just been reorganized and there still was no single PM tool.
+On behalf of the IT organization, German was responsible for package selection and requirements management.
+He also contributed to the Clarity configuration within Oracle and was a Clarity trainer.

 • Tools: Clarity/Niku Workbench, Oracle, PL/SQL.